 The present document provides options and analyses for an App-ID Registry Function to support oneM2M enrolment and security features, supporting mechanisms to provide end-to-end security for oneM2M.

-The scope of this technical report includes use cases, threat analyses, high level architecture, generic requirements, available options, evaluation of options, and detailed procedures for an App-ID Registry Function within the oneM2M security authentication and enrolment procedures.
+The scope of this technical report includes use cases, threat analyses, high-level architecture, generic requirements, available options, evaluation of options, and detailed procedures for an App-ID Registry Function within the oneM2M security authentication and enrolment procedures.

 This technical report will provide use case scenarios for how the App-ID registry can be used as an integral component of the oneM2M system architecture providing App-ID registry based functions / services.